Thanks to decades of innovation and hard work, the Netherlands is the world’s second-largest agricultural exporter, after the U.S.

 How did such a small country become a top dog in food export, and how are they dealing with the climate situation?

 Dutch agriculture exports rose 9.4%, which is over €100 billion last year.
 A record year for the industry and a proud Dutch moment.

 You might have already seen one of these videos in which the Dutch prowess in agriculture, food exporting, and innovation was shown:

 Exporting Dutch agriculture: what and where?

-The University of Wageningen grew their first crop of bananas using an alternative soil composite made of coco peat and rock wool.
-The process ensures that any fungus making its way into the product through bad soil is eradicated and that’s pretty damn innovative.
+The University of Wageningen grew their first crop of locally grown Dutch bananas using an alternative soil composite made of coco peat and rock wool.
+The process makes sure no fungus makes its way into the product through bad soil, and overall creates a more efficient and effective banana growing process.

 Using food waste to feed farm animals

 Naturally, with a globally increasing demand for meat comes a constant need to feed livestock.
 Dutch company Nijsen/Granico produce about 90,000 tons of animal feed a year entirely from human food waste and thus creates a far more sustainable meat production circle.